• Skip to main content

 5. Finally, add pasta and let simmer until cooked.

 I used a tiny pasta called Acini di Pepe which gets almost 4 times the size once cooked.
-You could also use Israeli couscous, orzo or this awesome Harvest Grain mix from Trader Joes that I love.
+You could also use Israeli couscous, orzo, or this awesome Harvest Grain mix from Trader Joes that I love.
 Soup can be served once the pasta is ready or can be kept on low until ready to eat.

-This will feed a crowd and makes excellent leftovers.
+This will feed a crowd and make excellent leftovers.
 Just store in the refrigerator and when ready to reheat add a little bit more broth or water.
 I found the pasta continues to soak up the liquid as it sits or is stored overnight and needs a little more to thin it out.

 So get snuggly under a blanket, serve this soup with some crusty buttered bread and some ribbons of parmesan.
 You will put this Italian Wedding Soup in your "I don't know what to make for dinner" rut rotation. ?